 Formed in March 1984 the Club has grown steadily in numbers and stature and has a nucleus of qualified coaches.
-Members are kept in touch through this web site, through the “Notice Board” located in the clubroom overlooking the all weather track and by e-mail
+Members are kept in touch through this web site, through the “Notice Board” located in the clubroom overlooking the all weather track and by e-mail and a regular newsletter.

 As a member of Lewes Athletic Club it is possible to participate in a wide variety of events and activities and to represent Lewes.